sjgrider256/Digital_Forest/README.md

 # Process

+- Open the Dataset/Shared folder in Google Drive.
+Drag the shared folder from "Shared With Me" to "My Drive" to create a copy.
-- Open the Google Colab notebook from this repository.
+- Open the Species_Classification_Train_CNN.ipynb notebook in this repository.
 - Mount Google Drive and import necessary libraries.

 ### Training a model from scratch with transfer learning